 Erin Flynn, associate professor of philosophy, presented his paper, “The Elementary Value of Winning,” at the 47th annual meeting of the International Association for the Philosophy of Sport, in Kyoto, Japan.
 He also presented “Close Contests and the Value of Winning” at the 46th annual meeting of the International Association for the Philosophy of Sport, in Oslo, Norway.

-Jeffrey Ford, adjunct professor of English, published two short stories: “The Jeweled Wren,” in the anthology Echoes from Saga/Simon and Shuster, edited by Ellen Datlow, 2019, and “Sisyphus in Elysium,” in the anthology The Mythic Dream from Saga/Simon and Shuster, edited by Navah Wolfe and Dominik Paresien, 2019.
+Jeffrey Ford, part-time professor of English, published two short stories: “The Jeweled Wren,” in the anthology Echoes from Saga/Simon and Shuster, edited by Ellen Datlow, 2019, and “Sisyphus in Elysium,” in the anthology The Mythic Dream from Saga/Simon and Shuster, edited by Navah Wolfe and Dominik Paresien, 2019.
 Ford also was the subject of the book Exploring Dark Short Fiction Volume 4, A Primer to Jeffrey Ford, which features his stories, critical analysis, a biographical essay, an essay on historical research for fiction, and a complete bibliography, published by Dark Moon Books and edited by Eric Guignard, 2019.

 Sean Kay, professor of politics & government, spent two weeks over the summer working as an assistant guide rafting down the Colorado River in the Grand Canyon.
 He did the work in preparation for a Travel-Learning Course, Environmental Politics and Policy, he is teaching fall and spring semesters this year.
 At the conclusion of the spring class, he will travel with the students to the Upper Colorado Basin in Utah and Colorado, meeting with water management officials, attending a water law conference at the University of Colorado at Boulder, and taking a four-day river-rafting trip through Dinosaur National Monument.